 This Amendment shall be governed by and construed in accordance with the law specified as governing the Governing Agreement in question and shall be binding on and inure to the benefit of the parties and their respective successors and permitted assigns.

-IN WITNESS WHEREOF, the parties have executed this Amendment effective as of the date first above written.
+IN WITNESS WHEREOF, the parties have executed this Amendment on , 2001 (the “Execution Date”) but effective as of the date first above written.

 ENRON NORTH AMERICA CORP.